 Installations with less than or equal to 500 users and up to 100 simultaneous streams can select any server on the MSL Qualified Hardware List.
-Larger sites can use the Call Equivalents obtained in section Error!
-Bookmark not defined.
-Error!
-Reference source not found. and the information Error!
-Reference source not found. to determine the necessary number of servers.
+Larger sites can use the Call Equivalents obtained in section Determine Call Equivalents to determine the necessary number of servers.

-13.5 and Remote Management Service Requirements
+13.5 Web Proxy and Remote Management Service Requirements

-The bandwidth requirements for any and all applications proxied by and Remote Management Service are documented in their respective Engineering Guidelines, and are beyond the scope of this document.
-See Error!
-Bookmark not defined.
-Error!
-Reference source not found. for relevant firewall rules.
+The bandwidth requirements for any and all applications proxied by Web Proxy and Remote Management Service are documented in their respective Engineering Guidelines, and are beyond the scope of this document.
+See Web Proxy for relevant firewall rules.

-13.6 MiCollab Client and MiCollab AWV Conferencing Requirements with Softphone module counts as a remote IP set, with additional bandwidth required for its login and presence.
+13.6 MiCollab Client and MiCollab AWV Conferencing Requirements

+MiCollab Client with Softphone module counts as a remote IP set, with additional bandwidth required for its login and presence.
 The login and presence connections use negligible bandwidth and do not require real-time priority.
 The MiCollab Client SIP Softphone supports video calls, which requires 10 to 20 times more bandwidth than a compressed audio call even when configured with the lowest bandwidth settings (see section 13.3 for examples).